unplugin/unplugin-icons/README.md

 ### Use Custom External Collection Packages

-From version `v0.18.3` you can use other packages to load your custom icons.
+From version `v0.18.3` you can use other packages to load icons from others authors.

-**WARNING**: the package must follow
+**WARNING**: the package must include `icons.json` file with the `icons` data in `IconifyJSON` format, which can be exported with Iconify Tools.
+Check [Exporting icon set as JSON package](https://iconify.design/docs/libraries/tools/export/json-package.html) for more details.

-For example, you can use `my-awesome-collection` or `@my-awesome-collections/some-collection` to load your custom icons:
+For example, you can use `an-awesome-collection` or `@my-awesome-collections/some-collection` to load your custom or third party icons:
 ```ts
 // loader helpers
 import { ExternalPackageIconLoader } from 'unplugin-icons/loaders'